Marysville, Washington: Economy

-Marysville is also home to a small manufacturing industry based in the northern part of the city near Smokey Point and Arlington's manufacturing center at Arlington Municipal Airport.
+Marysville is also home to manufacturing companies based in the northern part of the city near Smokey Point and Arlington's industrial center at Arlington Municipal Airport.
 The cities of Arlington and Marysville lobbied for the creation of the Cascade Industrial Center from the Puget Sound Regional Council, which was approved in 2019.
-The industrial area is planned to encompass 4,000 acre of land between the two cities and support 25,000 jobs by 2040.
+The industrial area is planned to encompass 4,000 acre of land between the two cities and support 25,000 jobs by 2040; its first buildings for Amazon, Blue Origin, and other companies were opened in 2022.
 The city's second-largest employer is C&D Zodiac, an aerospace parts manufacturer tied to Boeing, with 670 employees at an office in northern Marysville.
 In 2016, outdoor footwear manufacturer Northside USA opened a new headquarters at a 110,000 sqft warehouse in northern Marysville.
+Space module manufacturer Gravitics has a manufacturing and design facility in Marysville that opened in 2023.

 Government and politics

 Marysville, a non-charter code city, operates under a mayor–council government with an elected mayor and an elected city council.
-The mayor serves a term of four years and is limited to two terms, for a total of eight years.
-The 32nd and current mayor of Marysville, Jon Nehring, was appointed on June 28, 2010, after the resignation of incumbent Dennis Kendall; Nehring was elected to a full term in November 2011, and re-elected in 2015 and 2019.
+The mayor serves a term of four years and has been a full-time position since July 1997.
+A proposal to change to a council–manager government was submitted as a ballot measure in 2002 and rejected by voters.
+The 32nd and current mayor of Marysville, Jon Nehring, was appointed on June 28, 2010, after the resignation of incumbent Dennis Kendall; Nehring was elected to a full term in November 2011, and re-elected in 2015, 2019, and 2023; he ran unopposed in 2023.

 The city council is composed of seven residents who are elected in at-large, non-partisan elections to four-year terms.
 The elections are staggered, with three positions elected on the same ballot as the mayor, and four positions elected two years later.
-The council also selects a member to serve as Council President for a one-year term.
+The council also selects a member to serve as council president for a one-year term.
 The council meets twice per month, excluding holidays and during the month of August, in the City Council Chambers at the city hall.
 A proposal to adopt a council–manager government system was defeated by voters in 2002.